kritikalpam/amiroNEWS/README.md

     - **Minimum SDK:** API 21 or higher is recommended.
 5. Click **Finish**.

-### Step 2: Add Internet Permission
+### Step 2: Add Internet Permission (Crucial Step)

 Your app needs permission to access the internet.
+If you miss this step, you will only see a blank screen in the emulator.

 1. Open `app/src/main/AndroidManifest.xml`.
 2. Add the following line just before the `<application>` tag: